Kiseliov/3sem_1hw/README.md

 # 3sem_1
-This program will take commands from file and execute them in some exect time taken from file too.
+This program will take commands from file and execute them in some exact time taken from file too.